mahyar-osn/my-resume/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Mathematical Modelling & Bioengineering
+  - course: PhD in Mathematical Modelling & Machine Learning
     institution: University of Auckland
     year: 2018
   - course: GradDipSci in Computer Science & Mathematics